Home › Tax Filing › How To Deduct Stock Losses From Your Taxes

 Long-term and short-term capital gains and losses

 Like we mentioned earlier, every stock loss you write off when paying your taxes has to be “realized.”
 So, if you try to claim a loss just because a certain stock’s price has decreased in value, that won’t work.
 If we’re using technical jargon, this loss is commonly called a “capital loss.”
 This type of loss can be short-term or long-term and is incurred when an asset like stocks, real estate, mutual funds or even bonds are sold at a loss.
 If you incur a loss on an asset that you’ve had for less than a year, that is a short-term capital loss.
 The same concept applies to capital gains.
 Any long-term gain is incurred when an asset sold has been held for over a year.
 Generally, net profit or loss is calculated by calculating first short-term gain or loss and combining it with the long-term gain or loss.
+If you own stock in a company that goes bankrupt, you can deduct the entirety as a loss if the stock is not predicted to have any value in the future.
+But the IRS will only accept this if you can calculate the exact amount you lost.
 So, if you have a long-term gain of $500 and a short-term loss of $350, your net profit will be $150 – and you will be taxed on that.
-If you have no long-term or short-term gains in a year, the net loss can be deducted from your taxes as a tax write off.
-Another frequent question investors have when paying taxes on capital loss is “Can long-term loss affect short-term gain?”
+If you have no long-term or short-term gains in a year, the net loss can be deducted from your taxes as a tax write-off.
+Another frequent question investors have when paying capital loss taxes is “Can long-term loss affect short-term gain?”
 No, long-term losses can only be used to offset long-term capital gains.
 However net losses, be they short-term or long-term, can be used to offset either kind of gain.
 So, if you have a net loss of $650 and a net short-term gain of $700, you can use it to offset your gain and only be taxed on $50.
 Does having a short-term capital loss actually benefit your taxes?
 Well, it depends on your tax bracket.
 So, having a net loss in the 37% tax bracket will save you a lot more than it will in the 10% tax bracket.

 To save money on your income tax, it is recommended to claim short-term capital losses as deductions as soon as you can since they are taxed at a much lower rate than long-term capital losses.
 Many investors actually realize their stocks at the end of the calendar year to claim those losses and lower their tax bill through a process called “tax harvesting”.
 It’s also a good idea to be aware of the “wash sale” rule when you’re looking to write off any stock losses.
 This rule was put in place by the IRS to prevent people from cheating the system.
 If you sell a stock and then buy it back within 30 days, it is considered a “wash sale,” and you will not be able to claim this as a deduction.